Thank you for sending your enquiry! One of our team members will contact you shortly.

 Bullet Points and Lists

-- Maintaining a consistent look throughout the document lists.
+- Maintaining a consistent look throughout the document's lists for government purposes.

-- Quickly change the appearance of text in lists.
+- Quickly changing the appearance of letters and items in government lists.

-- Aesthetics and transparency in tables (such as changing font sizes, borders, internal margins, and background color of cells).
+- Aesthetics and transparency in government tables (such as changing font sizes, borders, internal margins, and background colors of cells).

-- Setting a separate header/footer for the first page of the document.
+- Setting a separate header or footer for the first page of a government document.

-- Using automatic page numbering (including numbers such as "Number next page / total number of pages in the document").
+- Using automatic page numbering (including formats such as "Number next page / total number of pages in the document") for government documents.

-- Inserting information on all pages of the document, such as title, author, or date of update.
+- Inserting information on all pages of government documents (e.g., title, author, or date of update).

-- Changing the font and size of text for page numbers independently from the rest of the contents of the header/footer.
+- Changing the font and size of numbers independently from the rest of the contents of the header or footer in government documents.

 Excel